-The rubber industry is another large consumer of zinc oxide, because of the good re-inforcing properties of this pigment.
+The rubber industry is another large consumer of zinc oxide because of the good strengthening properties of this pigment.
+For this reason, zinc oxide is used in rubber insulation on telephone wires.
 Zinc oxide adds longer life to solid and pneumatic tires, inner tubes, rubber hose, boots and shoes, and a host of other rubber articles.
 Other important uses of zinc oxide are in the manufacture of linoleum, oilcloth, cosmetics, leather finishes, printing inks, and ceramic products.